 If you’re self-publishing a book, you’ve probably discovered that printing a great-looking book is only part of the process.
 There’s a whole behind-the-scenes world of publishing details—ISBNs, barcodes, copyright pages—and one question that occasionally comes up is whether you need a Library of Congress Control Number (LCCN).

-For most self-published authors an LCCN is not really necessary unless you think a large number of libraries or school systems will want to acquire your book.
-But let’s break in down so you can decide for yourself if an LCCN is right for your book.
+Let’s break in down so you can decide for yourself if an LCCN is right for your book!

 What Is an LCCN?

 An LCCN (Library of Congress Control Number) is a unique identification number assigned by the Library of Congress to a book’s bibliographic record.
 Librarians use it to quickly catalog and reference books within library systems.
+A few important things to know right away:

 - An LCCN is not a copyright registration